camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/03-runtime-container-integration/04-the-camunda-jboss-as-7-subsystem.html.md

 {"outcome" => "success"}
 </pre>

-One of the nice features of the JBoss AS 7 Management System is that it will
+One of the nice features of the JBoss AS 7 / Wildfly 8 Management System is that it will

 * persist any changes to the model in the underlying configuration file.
 This means that if you start a process engine using the command line interface, the configuration will be added to `standalone.xml` / `domain.xml` such that it is available when the server is restarted.
 * distribute the configuration in the cluster and start / stop the process engine on all servers part of the same domain.